Olusesan/UpNepa/README.md

 # Contributions

-We are seeking contributors to add to this project and expend its scope.
-We need help continous and contemporary data collection better visualization to compare data and update to our interface design.
-If you want to add this as a school project or if you have any other questions, please reach out to unite_learning@gmail.com
+Contributors are in the driving seat of a project like this so students can learn how to use programming to solve their own local problems.
+We need help with continous and contemporary data collection, better visualization for data comparison and expansion to more cities in Africa.
+To add to this project, please fork the repo and create a pull request or simply open an issue with the tag "update".
+If you want to add this as a school project or if you have any other questions, please reach out to unite_learning@gmail.com  Don't forget to give the project a star!
+Thanks again!

 <img width="979" alt="Screenshot 2024-08-21 at 11 20 16 AM" src="https://github.com/user-attachments/assets/c06210dd-34a4-4021-97d7-740eda693c84">